 Meredith started as an end-of-year party in 1991 for about two-hundred people on the Nolan farm near Meredith, Victoria.
-It was only cheekily called ‘Meredith Music Festival’ because there were some bands playing on the back of a truck.
+It was only cheekily called the ‘Meredith Music Festival’ because there were some bands playing on the back of a truck.
 It was BYO and everyone stayed the night in tents, in cars, or sleeping outside.
-A few locals cooked a BBQ to feed everyone.
-Everyone had a blast so it was held again the next year and 500 people turned up.
+It was open to all-comers (and still is).
+A few locals cooked a BBQ, which tripled as breakfast, lunch and dinner.
+Everyone had a blast, so it was held again the next year and 500 people turned up.
 Four years later it was 5000.

 This photo is the Amphitheatre on Sunday 11 December 1994.